-31 Sec.
-43. Section 77-3443, Reissue Revised Statutes of Nebraska, is

-77-3443 (1) All political subdivisions, other than (a) school 2 districts, community colleges, natural resources districts, educational 3 service units, cities, villages, counties, municipal counties, rural and 4 suburban fire protection districts that have levy authority pursuant to 5 subsection (10) of section 77-3442, and sanitary and improvement 6 districts and (b) political subdivisions subject to municipal allocation 7 under subsection (2) of this section, may levy taxes as authorized by law 8 9 which are authorized by the county board of the county or the council of a municipal county in which the greatest portion of the valuation is 10 located, which are counted in the county or municipal county levy limit 11 provided in section 77-3442, and which do not collectively total more 12 than fifteen cents per one hundred dollars of taxable valuation on any 13 parcel or item of taxable property for all governments for which 14 allocations are made by the municipality, county, or municipal county, 15 16 except that such limitation shall not apply to property tax levies for 17 preexisting lease-purchase contracts approved prior to July 1, 1998, for bonded indebtedness approved according to law and secured by a levy on 18 property, and for payments by a public airport to retire interest-free 19 loans from the Division of Aeronautics of the Department 20 of Transportation in lieu of bonded indebtedness at a lower cost to the 21 public airport.
-The county board or council shall review and approve or 22 23 disapprove the levy request of all political subdivisions subject to this 24 subsection.
-The county board or council may approve all or a portion of the levy request and may approve a levy request that would allow the 25 requesting political subdivision to levy a tax at a levy greater than 26 that permitted by law.
-Unless a transit authority elects to convert to a 27 regional metropolitan transit authority in accordance with the Regional 28 Metropolitan Transit Authority Act, and for each fiscal year of such a 29 transit authority until the first fiscal year commencing after the 30 31 effective date of such conversion, the The county board of a county or
+Sec.
+43. Section 77-3443, Reissue Revised Statutes of Nebraska, is amended to read: - to read: - 77-3443 (1) All political subdivisions, other than (a) school districts, community colleges, natural resources districts, educational service units, cities, villages, counties, municipal counties, rural and suburban fire protection districts that have levy authority pursuant to subsection (10) of section 77-3442, and sanitary and improvement districts and (b) political subdivisions subject to municipal allocation under subsection (2) of this section, may levy taxes as authorized by law which are authorized by the county board of the county or the council of a municipal county in which the greatest portion of the valuation is located, which are counted in the county or municipal county levy limit provided in section 77-3442, and which do not collectively total more than fifteen cents per one hundred dollars of taxable valuation on any parcel or item of taxable property for all governments for which allocations are made by the municipality, county, or municipal county, except that such limitation shall not apply to property tax levies for preexisting lease-purchase contracts approved prior to July 1, 1998, for bonded indebtedness approved according to law and secured by a levy on property, and for payments by a public airport to retire interest-free loans from the Division of Aeronautics of the Department of Transportation in lieu of bonded indebtedness at a lower cost to the public airport.
+The county board or council shall review and approve or disapprove the levy request of all political subdivisions subject to this subsection.
+The county board or council may approve all or a portion of the levy request and may approve a levy request that would allow the requesting political subdivision to levy at ax at a levy greater than that permitted by law.
+Unless a transit authority elects to convert to a regional metropolitan transit authority in accordance with the Regional Metropolitan Transit Authority Act, and for each fiscal year of such a municipal county which contains a transit authority established ereated pursuant to the Transit Authority law section 14-1803 shall allocate no less than three cents per one hundred dollars of taxable property within the city or municipal county which contains a transit authority established ereated pursuant to the Transit Authority law section 14-1803 shall allocate no less than three cents per one hundred dollars of taxable property within the city or municipal county which contains a transit authority if requested